 Researchers find that acupuncture may help Alzheimer’s disease patients.
 The researchers note that their findings suggest that acupuncture improves memory and prevents degradation of brain tissue.
-They note “that EA (electroacupuncture) may be a promising treatment for AD (Alzheimer’s disease)” and “may improve cognitive function.”
+They note “that EA (electro-acupuncture) may be a promising treatment for AD (Alzheimer’s disease) and may improve cognitive function.

 The findings are a result of a controlled laboratory experiment on cognitively impaired mice with AD.
 The researchers measured improved cognition, improved brain cell repair and a reduction of brain pathological morphology as a result of electroacupuncture treatments.
 The results point to a possible treatment modality that may help Alzheimer’s disease patients.

 Alzheimer’s disease is a common ailment manifesting in memory loss, dementia and other forms of cognitive impairment.
-Globally, dementia affects over 24 million individuals and about 70% is due to Alzheimer’s disease.
+Globally, dementia affects over 50 million individuals and about 70 percent is due to Alzheimer’s disease.
 Brain changes in AD patients involve excess “deposition of amyloid plaques, neurofibrillary tangles, and selective neuronal loss in the frontal and temporal cortices, as well as in the hippocampus of the brain.”
 The research on the effects of acupuncture on AD is hopeful.
 It was demonstrated that electroacupuncture induces brain cell repair in the affected regions and can prevent the excess buildup of deleterious plaques.

-Electroacupuncture reduces brain plaque proliferation associated with Alzheimer’s disease and concomitant dementia.
+Electro-acupuncture reduces brain plaque proliferation associated with Alzheimer’s disease and concomitant dementia.
 The researchers identified the biochemical actions by which electroacupuncture exerts this therapeutic effect.
-Electroacupuncture decreases the formation of Aβ-42 deposits.
+Electro-acupuncture decreases the formation of Aβ-42 deposits.
 These plaque deposits lead to neuron loss, memory impairment and dementia.
 Aβ1-42 deposits are cytotoxic and are a biomarker of Alzheimer’s disease.
-The researchers discovered that electroacupuncture “was a feasible and effective way for lowering Aβ1-42 deposits….”
+The researchers discovered that electroacupuncture “was a feasible and effective way for lowering Aβ1-42 deposits.”
 This is important because Aβ antagonists help to restore memory lost due to Aβ deposits in the brain.

-Neurogenesis, the creation of neurons, is the process by which neurons are generated from neural stem cells and progenitor cells.
+Neurogenesis is the process by which neurons are generated from neural stem cells and progenitor cells.
 Alzheimer’s disease is marked by a significant reduction in brain neurogenesis, especially in the hippocampus.

 “Our results showed that EA (electroacupuncture) treatment significantly increased the expression of BDNF in both the hippocampus and cortex; this suggests that the increase in BDNF may be involved in the therapeutic effect of EA for AD.”
 The researchers added, “Our result might suggest that electroacupuncture could induce the protective effect for the central nervous system of aging and Alzheimer’s disease,” said one of the researchers.

 “In the present study, we observed that EA stimulation significantly improved the neurological behavior performance of AD mice, and reduced the deposition of Aβ in the hippocampus and cortex.
 At the same time, a noticeable increase in neurogenesis and BDNF expression in the hippocampus and cortex was also detected.
 Thus, our preliminary presumption was that EA stimulation improved neurobehavioral performance through promoting neurogenesis and BDNF expression in the brain.”
 They added, “In summary, the present study demonstrated that EA stimulation in Baihui (GV 20) acupoint ameliorated learning and memory deficits and reduced Aβ42 deposit in APP/PS1 mice.
 We propose that the underlying mechanism of EA may be related to the promotion of neurogenesis and the up-regulation of BDNF expression in the hippocampus and cortex.”

 Electroacupuncture was applied to acupuncture point GV20 (DU20, Baihui) at 1mA at 2-15 Hz for 4 weeks.
 Treatment was applied over a period of 20 days at 30 minutes per day, 5 days per week.
-Electroacupuncture was applied with a Hwato brand electroacupuncture device, model SDZ-V, with dense-sparse waves.
+Electroacupuncture was applied with a Hwato brand electro-acupuncture device, model SDZ-V, with dense-sparse waves.
 The point selection and stimulation methods were based on prior experiments demonstrating that GV20 “protects the brain from ischemic injury.”